nmd1/senior-design-project-mini-final/README.md

 ## Testing & Verification
 To test our application, we had multiple peers sign up for our service.
 We then verified that data was generated for multiple sensors in MongoDB, and that this data matched the dashboard of the application and the JavaScript output.
 We also verified that users were able to log in multiple times, and that when they did so, the same data was associated with each user.
 Additionally, multiple users were logged in at the same time to make sure the web application was able to handle more than one user simultaneously.

-## References
+## References & Logistics
-Many references, tutorials, and sources were used in the making of this application.
+* Many references, tutorials, and sources were used in the making of this application.
 For a complete list, please contact the authors.
+* *Please note that there are private keys for AWS, Google Cloud, and MongoDB that are not posted in this repository.* A given viewer will not be able to download the code and run it locally without these keys.
+The project is still functional and running on https://mini-project.com.
+(The keys were securely removed from the repository, and then the repository was made public.
+The EC2 instance contains the version of the codebase with the private keys.)